toniju98/InstagramSortPostsByLikesBot/README.md

 # InstagramSortPostsByLikesBot

-This project shows a scraper which can sort all posts of a profile by their likes.
-I coded this back in 2021 because I was running an instagram page and wanted to know which posts perform well in my niche.
-So I decided to code a scraper.
+**InstagramSortPostsByLikesBot** is a web scraping project that allows you to sort an Instagram profile's posts by the number of likes they have received.
+This project originated in 2021 when I managed an Instagram page and wanted to understand the performance of my posts within a specific niche.
+To achieve this, I developed this web scraper.

+## Technologies Used

-The scraper is coded with python and uses packages for web scraping like BeautifulSoup and selenium.
-Selenium is used for all the clicking and input actions.
-You only need to reconstruct the whole clicking process as code.
+This scraper is developed using Python and relies on key packages for web scraping, including BeautifulSoup and Selenium.
+While BeautifulSoup is used to extract post links, Selenium handles all the clicking and input actions.
+To utilize the scraper effectively, you'll need to reconstruct the clicking process in code.
-BeautifulSoup is used for extracting the links from all posts e.g.

-## Challenges:
+## Challenges Faced

-The greatest challenge is that you can't scrape all posts at once.
-They load dynamically, so you need to scroll until the bottom of a profile and scrape the required data meanwhile.
+The primary challenge with this scraper is that Instagram loads posts dynamically.
+As a result, you must scroll through the profile to trigger the loading of posts and simultaneously scrape the required data.

-## Whole process explained:
+## The Complete Process Explained

+Here's a step-by-step breakdown of the entire process:

-1. Open chrome
+1. Open Google Chrome.

-2. Click away the cookie window
+2. Dismiss the cookie window if it pops up.

-3. Login
+3. Log in to the Instagram account.

-4. Go to the profile
+4. Navigate to the target profile.

-5. Scroll through the whole profile and get the links
+5. Scroll through the entire profile to ensure that all posts are loaded and retrieve their links.

-6. Go through all the post links and scrape nr of likes
+6. Visit each post link and extract the number of likes.

-7. Data will be saved to dataframe and then to .json file
+7. Store the scraped data in a dataframe and then save it to a .json file for further analysis.

-8. Now you can analyze the data
+8. Analyze the obtained data to gain insights into post performance.

-INFO: The code probably doesn't work anymore because HTML tags change with time, so you need to adapt them.
+Please note: The code may no longer work as expected due to changes in HTML tags over time.
+You may need to adapt it to the current structure of the Instagram website.

+Feel free to explore and modify the code to suit your specific needs or to adapt to any changes in Instagram's web structure.
+Happy scraping!